Claudio Sartori: Life and career

-Since 1955, Sartori was a member of the Executive Committee of the International Association of Musical Libraries (IAML) / Association internationale des bibliothèques musicaux (AIBM).
-In 1959 he was appointed to the Biblioteca Nazionale Braidense in Milan, where a few years later in 1965, together with Mariangela Donà, he founded the Ufficio Ricerca Fondi Musicali (URFM), which he directed until his retirement.
-With all the data collected through the URFM, Sartori completed three works of the highest value: the bibliography of printed Italian instrumental music before 1700, Il nuovo Vogel, and the majestic Catalogo dei libretti italiani a stampa or Catalogo Sartori.
+Beginning in 1955, Sartori was a member of the executive committee of the International Association of Music Libraries, Archives and Documentation Centres (IAML).
+In 1959, he was appointed to the Biblioteca Nazionale Braidense.
+Together with Mariangela Donà, he founded the Ufficio Ricerca Fondi Musicali (URFM) in 1965, which he directed until his retirement.
+Utilizing data collected through the URFM, Sartori completed a bibliography of printed Italian instrumental music before 1700, I libretti italiani a stampa dalle origini al 1800, also called Catalogo Sartori.